mbahng/mbahng-com/Research/ml/md/1904spearman_factor-models.md

 # Contribution

    First instance of factor models.
+In modeling the correlation between mental aptitude and sensory tasks, Spearman postulated that one's performance depended on some *general/common factor* (e.g. IQ) plus some specific factors.

 # Background